What is the plague?

 Accounts of early outbreaks

-During the reign of the emperor Justinian I (527-565 AD), one of the worst recorded outbreaks of the plague took place, claiming the lives of millions of people, including perhaps up to half the population of Europe.
+During the reign of the Roman Emperor Justinian I (527-565 AD), one of the worst recorded outbreaks of the plague took place, claiming the lives of millions of people worldwide, including, it is claimed, up to half the population of Europe.

-Our early ancestors had no defence against the plague and there are many reports of outbreaks in the British Isles, over the centuries, which could and did devastate communities.
+Our early ancestors had no defence against the plague and there are many reports of localised outbreaks in the British Isles, over the centuries, which devastated communities.
 For example, a plague is described to have hit the north of England in 1314.

 On the 24th of June, 1314, the King (Edward II) encountered the enemy at Bannockburn, and met with a disastrous defeat.
 The north now became the prey of the enemy, into which they made yearly incursions, pillaging and burning the towns and villages, and carrying off the cattle.